LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHal

 The main function of the *MRPReading* module is to manage the measurement and meta-data.
-The next step is to record and store real sensor data.
+The next step is to record and store data points using hardware sensors.
 For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* compatible sensors (refer to chapter \ref{unified-sensor}).
 In the following example Listing \ref{lst:mrpexample_hal}, an *1D: Single Sensor*, which is explained in chapter \ref{d-single-sensor}, is connected locally to the host (+pc).
 \newpage